 By doing so, we try to exclude other possible influences on the OCB, for example, seasonal effects such as dipole tilt (Russell et al., 2003) and ionosphere conductance distribution (Lu et al., 1994).
 Also, the clock angle changes occur in different directions.
-Specifically, between cases 8a and 8c, and between 8b and 8d the clock angles are reversed.
+Specifically, between cases Fig. 8a and c and between Fig. 8b and d, the clock angles are reversed.
 It is obvious that the clock angle alone is the controlling factor.
-In particular, Figures 8a and 8c, and 8b and 8d, respectively, are virtual mirror images of each other.
+In particular, Fig. 8a-d, respectively, are virtual mirror images of each other.
 There is some net shift of the OCB in all of these cases, which is likely due to season, since the event date is close to winter solstice.

 The experiment also tells us that the direction in which a clock angle change occurs is not very important.
-That, in turn, also means that the reaction to clock angle changes occur with only small time delays, at least on the time scales of these plots.
+That, in turn, also means that the reaction to clock angle changes occur with only small time delays, at least on the timescales of these plots.
 Closer inspection of the color-coded plots show distinct streaks that indicate how a polar cap (PC) expansion propagates along the magnetopause.
-Since the time it takes for an IMF change to pass over the magnetosphere is of the order of 30 minutes, these features are washed out on the plots presented here.
+Since the time it takes for an IMF change to pass over the magnetosphere is of the order of 30 min, these features are washed out on the plots presented here.
 These details will be the subject of subsequent studies.